#AD Top Online Web Development & Programming Courses | Udemy

 Newsletter Screenshot

-Code a responsive step progress bar with HTML, CSS, & JavaScript
+Code a responsive step progress bar with HTML, CSS & JavaScript

-Last modified March 10th 2023 | GitHub Source Code [GitHub] | #css #html #js
+Last modified June 28th 2024 | GitHub Source Code [GitHub] | #css #html #js

 Here’s what the completed progress bar will look like: